ImDB0oo1/SimpleMLP-TensorRT/README.md

 **Note**: Working with different batch sizes required dynamic shapes.

-### Static Shapes

-Static shapes refer to input and output dimensions that are fixed and known at compile time.
-This means the shapes do not change during the inference process.
-Using static shapes allows TensorRT to perform optimizations that can lead to faster inference times because the engine can make assumptions about the tensor sizes.

-#### Advantages of Static Shapes

-- **Optimization**: TensorRT can apply more aggressive optimizations since the input dimensions are fixed.
-- **Performance**: Inference can be faster due to the reduced overhead of managing variable tensor sizes.
-- **Simplicity**: Easier to implement as there are no variations in input/output sizes to handle.

-#### Disadvantages of Static Shapes

-- **Flexibility**: Lack of flexibility to handle inputs of varying sizes without recompiling the engine.
-- **Scalability**: Not suitable for applications where input dimensions change frequently.

-### Dynamic Shapes

-Dynamic shapes, on the other hand, refer to input and output dimensions that can vary at runtime.
-This flexibility allows a single TensorRT engine to handle inputs of different sizes, making it more versatile for applications that process data with varying dimensions.

-#### Advantages of Dynamic Shapes

-- **Flexibility**: Can handle inputs of varying sizes, making it suitable for a wider range of applications.
-- **Scalability**: More scalable for different deployment scenarios where input sizes are not known in advance.

-#### Disadvantages of Dynamic Shapes

-- **Performance Overhead**: Potentially slower inference times due to the overhead of managing dynamic dimensions.
-- **Complexity**: More complex to implement and manage, as the shapes need to be explicitly handled and specified during engine creation and inference.

 ### Choosing Between Static and Dynamic Shapes

 The choice between static and dynamic shapes depends on the specific requirements of your application: